ripley57/CW_Tools/tools/git/GIT_CHEATSHEET.md

 WARNING: The "--hard" option reverts all changes and you will any un-committed work!!
          This includes sub-directories!!
-git reset			-	Only undoes "git add" and does not also undo any file modifications. git reset HEAD^			-	Revert the last committed change.
-Use "git reset --hard" to also then
+git reset			-	Only undoes "git add" and does not also undo any file modifications. git reset HEAD^			-	Revert the last committed change (un-published, i.e. not yet pushed!).
-					revert any file modifications. git reset HEAD^ -- myfile.txt	-	Revert a particular file to the state before the last commit. git checkout -- readme.txt	-	Lose your local modifications, by overwriting with the original file.
+					Use "git reset --hard" to also then revert any file modifications. git reset HEAD^ -- myfile.txt	-	Revert a particular file to the state before the last commit. git checkout -- readme.txt	-	Lose your local modifications, by overwriting with the original file.